 What are Pesticides?

-Pesticides are chemicals used to control pests such as insects, larva, fungi and weeds.
-While most pesticides are intended as crop protection, they are used by many including food suppliers, farmers, wildlife services, groundkeepers, households, gardeners, disease and pest control services and councils.
+Pesticides are chemicals used to control pests such as insects, larvae, fungi and weeds.
+While most pesticides are intended for crop protection, they are used by many, including food suppliers, farmers, wildlife services, groundkeepers, households, gardeners, disease and pest control services and councils.

-While pesticides are enormously useful for pest control, they are potentially toxic to humans.
+While pesticides are enormously helpful for pest control, they are potentially toxic to humans.